Bride marries guest after her to-be groom flees wedding venue

 Bengaluru, Jan 08: The groom fled the venue and the bride had no choice but to tie the knot with a guest.

 An incident was reported from the Tarikere taluk of Chikkamagaluru district of Karnataka in which the bride married the guest after the groom fled the venue.
 Two brothers Ashok and Naveen were scheduled to get married on Sunday at the same venue.
-However on the day of the marriage, Naveen disappeared.
+However, on the day of the marriage, Naveen disappeared.

 Muslim man, his brother arrested in UP's Moradabad over interfaith marriage